mmtdgn/enum-dictionary/README.md

   2. Inherit from the 'EnumDictionary' abstract class into your own class by declaring Dictionary value types. (look at examples)
   3. Set your data from Inspector and it's ready to use.

-* (!)
-If add a new state to your enum, its updates itself by enum length

 ### Beware!
 * Enum integer values must be default (0,1,2....)